Before to start, I would like to use a bit of my little notoriety to write you a small poem I’ve made especially for the occasion:

 However, it should be noted that, even if we had reported the infraction 4 months ago, the server is still running and operational (hence the censorship of IP addresses to prevent any Shadow Brokers wannabes).

 I may repeat myself but I find it really damaging that the legal process is so burdensome.
-If a sort of law provision could be issued to legalize the *ethical* Hack Back and not “pre-textual” as in the Active Cyber Defense Bill, I honestly think that it would be a considerable step forward in our hyper connected societies where the violations of our privacy are too often common wich makes it even harder for law enforcement agencies
+If a sort of law provision could be issued to legalize the *ethical* Hack Back and not “pre-textual” as in the Active Cyber Defense Bill, I honestly think that it would be a considerable step forward in our hyper connected societies where the violations of our privacy are too often common.

 Seriously, just imagine a world, where the bad hackers would no longer be predators but prey.
 Imagine a world where spreading chaos and desolation over information systems only because it’s stylish to do so is no longer stylish.
 Imagine a world where xXdathackerXx would no longer attack Darbix62’s internet connection on Minecraft only because I quote “Yea I’m a real ononymous, yesterday, I hacked my middle school website so stfu” dixit the person who has simply overloaded his own connection.